Actively Recruiting

 - Multiple pregnancy (twins or more)

-- Received infertility treatments such as in vitro fertilization or intrauterine insemination
+- Received infertility treatments like in vitro fertilization or intrauterine insemination

-- History or current diagnosis of diabetes (type 1 or type 2) or abnormal glucose tolerance (fasting blood glucose over 7.0 mmol/L or HbA1c 6.5% or higher)
+- History or current diagnosis of diabetes or abnormal glucose tolerance (fasting blood glucose over 7.0 mmol/L or HbA1c 6.5% or higher)

-- Serious chronic diseases (including cardiovascular, cerebrovascular diseases, cancer, thyroid problems) or infectious diseases (including hepatitis B, active tuberculosis, AIDS, syphilis)
+- Serious chronic diseases such as cardiovascular, cerebrovascular diseases, cancer, or thyroid problems

-- Kidney stones, high blood calcium or calcium in urine, parathyroid hormone abnormalities
+- Kidney stones, calcium metabolism disorders, or parathyroid hormone abnormalities

-- Mental health disorders such as schizophrenia, depression, bipolar disorder, or other mental illnesses
+- Mental disorders including schizophrenia, depression, bipolar disorder, or others

 - Allergy or intolerance to vitamin D, chicory root, or starch